RoKu1/PCB_RCNN/README.md

 # PCB_RCNN
 PCB Missing Hole Detection using masked R-CNN
-Read the Report it is Self Explanatory
+Read this it is Self Explanatory
-I'll add the Readme Soon

 # This is the Model Figure
 ![Model](https://github.com/RoKu1/PCB_RCNN/blob/master/Model.JPG)